rubocop/ruby-style-guide/README.md

 all the suggestions and the support!
 Together we can make a resource beneficial to each and every Ruby developer out there.

-By the wait, if you're into Rails you might want to check out the complementary
+By the way, if you're into Rails you might want to check out the complementary
 [Ruby on Rails 3 Style Guide](https://github.com/bbatsov/rails-style-guide).